 Students and families will be well-informed of specific academic plans before course registration for Fall 2021, which begins in early April.

 The university remains committed to the health and safety of all students, faculty and staff.
 We continue to work with our team of medical advisors on safety precautions for Fall 2021.
 The university plans on expanding on-campus health services, as well as implementing asymptomatic Covid-19 testing.
 We are also working with regional health providers on general vaccine access for the campus community.

 We pledge to keep students and families well-informed via Healthy Hilltop as plans for the new academic year develop.

 cases of campus-based

 or co-curricular transmission

 The university’s goal throughout all pandemic-related disruptions has been for students to remain on schedule for their graduation, while providing safe, personalized and vibrant experiences.
 We continue to rely on national, state and regional data about Covid-19 transmission rates, healthcare access and contact tracing, and we work with medical advisors to provide the best combination of virtual and in-person curricular and co-curricular programs.
-Classes for undergraduate students will begin Tuesday, January 19, and spring break is being eliminated for this year only.
-(The schedule for graduate students remains unaffected.)

 St. Edward’s University will celebrate Commencement for the Class of 2021 and 2020 in May 2021 with current plans that include an in-person graduation experience in alignment with all relevant health and safety protocols.
 An additional update on our Commencement plans will be shared by university leadership by April 5, 2021.